 Stem Cell Treatments involve the injection of adult stem cells collected from your own bone marrow into injured or arthritic joints with the use of ultrasound and/or CT guidance.
 The injected stem cells then initiate the body's natural healing process at the site of abnormality to repair and regenerate damaged tissue.

-The non-surgical Stem Cell Therapy procedure utilizes your own concentrated stem cells into injured or arthritic joints to help your body heal.
 Our body's stem cells are responsible for healing us.
 However, as we age or sustain injury, we sometimes cannot get enough of these healing cells into the injured area.
-Stem Cell Therapy solves this problem by harvesting the patient's own cells and then injecting them directly into the area in need.
-These cells can assist in the healing of damaged tissue, tendons, ligaments, cartilage and bone while decreasing downtime and avoiding painful rehabilitation periods typically associated with surgery.
+Stem Cell Therapy solves this problem by harvesting the patient's own cells and then injecting them directly into damaged tissue, tendons, ligaments, cartilage and bone.
+This non-surgical procedure decreases downtime and avoids painful rehabilitation periods typically associated with surgery.